hermangroup/docs/mining/index.rst

 .. figure:: img/gpu-config.png
    :width: 400px

-   Configuration file for a Dash GPU miner
+   Configuration file for a Historia GPU miner

 Click **File**, then **Save As**.
 Change **Save as type** to **All Files**, then type the file name as *sgminer.conf* and save it in the